 A potential customer calls us with a goal to have their product launched in the upcoming quarter with a shelf life target they must meet.
 If they are discovering sterile barrier packaging early on in product development, it is easy to plan around the packaging validation timeline.
 However, too many times we are brought into the picture at the end of product development.
 In these cases, the timeline for packaging validation is crunched.
-When this happens, it is our job to provide our customers with our medical device packaging validation expertise and find ways to make their timeline work, which often involves real time aging and accelerated aging studies.
+When this happens, it is our job to provide our customers with our medical device packaging validation expertise and find ways to make their timeline work, which often involves real time aging and accelerated aging testing and shelf life studies.

 Per ANSI/AAMI/ISO11607-1:2019 Packaging for Terminally Sterilized Medical Devices, it is a requirement that sterile packaging can maintain a sterile barrier to the point of use or expiry date.
 Something to keep in mind, is that per the standard, real time aging is absolutely a requirement.
-However, you may elect to put product into market based on the preliminary results of accelerated aging studies, so long as the results of real time studies substantiate these claims in the future.
+However, you may elect to put the product into market based on the preliminary results of accelerated aging studies, so long as the results of real time studies substantiate these shelf life claims in the future.
 It is always a best practice, and something we see becoming more and more on auditors’ radars, is that accelerated and real time aging studies are most appropriately kicked off simultaneously.

 For accelerated aging, the FDA consensus standard is ASTM F1980 Accelerated Aging of Sterile Barrier Systems for Medical Devices is the most appropriate standard for medical packaging.